-Bishop’s Bread Made With Egg Whites is a classic European recipe that uses leftover egg whites, candied fruits, nuts, pieces of chocolate, dried fruits etc. This sweet bread is baked around holidays.
+Bishop’s Bread Made With Egg Whites is a classic European recipe that uses leftover egg whites, candied fruits, nuts, pieces of chocolate, dried fruits, etc. This sweet bread is baked around the holidays.

 This past Easter, I went to visit my daughter in DC.
 She was going to spend the holiday alone.

-While she did not specifically ask me to visit, the constant calls and text messages where she would remind me she would be alone and probably just eating “something out of the fridge”, made me realize that the poor child (yes, she is thirty but is still a baby in my eyes) might just need her mom’s cooking and company.
+While she did not specifically ask me to visit, the constant calls and text messages where she would remind me she would be alone and probably just eating “something out of the fridge” made me realize that the poor child (yes, she is thirty but still a baby in my eyes) might need her mom’s cooking and company.

-The only problem was that we had so many egg whites left over from the recipe and we just did not want to waste them.
+The only problem was that we had so many egg whites leftover from the recipe, and we did not want to waste them.

-While I was trying to figure out what to do with them, I remembered about my mom’s recipe and decided to make it again.
+While I was trying to figure out what to do with them, I remembered this recipe and decided to make it again.

 Each version is different as many countries make the recipe based on the ingredients available or preferred in their cuisine.

 There is also no baking powder in this recipe.
 The air incorporated in the egg whites helps the bread rise.